zekicaneksi/Walkman-Css-Html-Js/README.md

         }
 ```
+- and lastly, change the walkman's positioning values in the stylesheet.

 The code doesn't have many lines, and i tried to name everything properly.
 So, you can just edit the javascript code and html a little bit, and change the css entirely to make it look better (that is if you think you can...).